You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Donate

-Following the election, The Trevor Project has heard from many LGBTQ+ young people across the country via our crisis services, social media, and TrevorSpace.
-LGBTQ+ youth have expressed a wide range of emotions — including anxiety and stress to worry and sadness.
+Following the 2024 elections, The Trevor Project saw a nearly 700% increase in volume across our classic crisis services.
+We have heard many LGBTQ+ young people across the country on our lines, social media, and TrevorSpace.
+LGBTQ+ youth express a wide range of emotions — including anxiety, stress, fear, and sadness – about how the new political environment in the U.S. may impact their lives, and the lives of people they love.

-To help support LGBTQ+ young people process the outcome of the election, as well as find support and build community, we’re sharing a number of tips to consider and explore.
+To help support LGBTQ+ young people through what can be an intense political climate, as well as help them find support and build community, we’re sharing a number of tips to consider and explore.
+As always, our crisis counselors are also available via text, calls, and chats 24/7, 365 days a year.
+The Trevor Project is 100% confidential and 100% free.

 1. Take a moment for yourself